OneCent01/TokenLink/README.md

 * @args
     * token: token to lookup and clear

 Sets the value of the given token to null in the internal tokenState, erasing any previously associated data.
+Returns true on success.

 ```javascript
 const tokenStore = TokenLink.createTokenStore()